-The easiest way to interact with the Library once it's placed on the website is to add "Markup directives" to HTML tags as described in this section.
+The easiest way to interact with the Store Builder Library once it has been placed on the website is to add "Markup directives" to HTML tags as described in this section.

 The Library will scan HTML contents of the page for markup directives and apply corresponding data and events once directives are recognized.

 The markup directives allow your web page to "read" various bits of data from the Library and "set" variables or perform cart operations.
 Directives are available to access both product-level and order-level data.